 What to Know About Obeying an Unlawful Military Order

-When one enlists in the United States Military, active duty or reserve, they take the following oath:
+When one enlists in the United States Military, active duty or reserve, the following oath is taken:

 I do solemnly swear (or affirm) that I will support and defend the Constitution of the United States against all enemies, foreign and domestic; that I will bear true faith and allegiance to the same; and that I will obey the orders of the President of the United States and the orders of the officers appointed over me, according to regulations and the Uniform Code of Military Justice.

 National Guard enlisted members are required to take a similar oath, swearing additionally to obey the orders of the Governors of their states of enlistment.

 Officers, upon commission, swear to the following: